axgel6/ThinkLoop/README.md

 # ThinkLoop

-A modern, full-stack note-taking and productivity app with Pomodoro timer, checklist, OCR, and more.
+A modern, full-stack productivity dashboard app with notes, Pomodoro timer, checklist, OCR, and more.

 ## Project Structure